 - My God, What Have I Done?: Garak looks genuinely remorseful after torturing Odo, to the point where he lies to Tain and tells him that Odo never said anything useful.

 - No One Left Behind: On the one hand, Sisko and crew succeed at risking everything to get back Odo and Garak.
 On the other hand, Garak fails to convince Tain to escape with him.

-- Not So Different: Odo and Garak over both of them wanting to go home.
+- Not So Different: Odo and Garak over both of them being protective of their secrets and wanting to go home.

-- Oh Crap: When everyone realizes that the Dominion set them up and that 150 Jem'Hadar ships are closing in.
+- When everyone realizes that the Dominion set them up and that 150 Jem'Hadar ships are closing in.